GameStop tumbles nearly 20% as retail-driven surge dies down

-NEW YORK (Reuters) - Shares of video game retailer GameStop tumbled nearly 20% Tuesday to their lowest levels since he start of a retail investor-led surge that echoed across Wall Street.
+NEW YORK (Reuters) - Shares of video game retailer GameStop tumbled nearly 20% Tuesday to their lowest levels since the start of a retail investor-led surge that echoed across Wall Street.

 Investors who followed the popular Reddit forum WallStreetBets helped push shares of GameStop to a closing high of $347.51 on Jan.
 27 as part of a strategy to squeeze hedge funds that had taken a short bet on the retailer.
 Since then, GameStop has tumbled about 85% to near $40 a share.